Jannik Skov Hansen

-Jannik Skov Hansen (born 5 January 1993) is a Danish professional footballer who plays as a winger.
+Jannik Skov Hansen (born 5 January 1993) is a Danish professional footballer who plays as a winger for Denmark Series club Ishøj.

 Club career

 Hansen spent his early career with Brøndby and HB Køge.
 In July 2016, after a spell with Rishøj BK, he signed for HIK.
 He next played for Skovshoved before signing for Randers in January 2018.
 He was released by Randers in January 2019, following just one appearance and a number of injuries.

 In 2019, Skov Hansen joined AB.
 He left the club at the end of the season.
 In 2020 he joined Vordingborg IF in the Denmark Series.

-After a spell at FC Roskilde in 2021, Hansen moved to Holbæk B&I in March 2022.
+After a spell at FC Roskilde in 2021, Skov Hansen moved to Holbæk B&I in March 2022.
+In June 2023, he transferred to Ishøj IF following a departure from Holbæk due to a conflict with the management.

+In 2024, Skov Hansen signed for Denmark Series club Gørslev IF.

 International career

 Hansen represented Denmark at youth international level from under-16 to under-19 levels.

 Personal life

 In March 2018, Hansen talked about the depression and suicidal thoughts he had experienced earlier in his career.